AIM Rule 26

 Annual Report and Accounts

-The Directors consider that the annual report and accounts, taken as a whole, is fair, balanced and understandable and provides the information necessary for shareholders to assess the Group’s performance, business model and strategy.
+The Directors consider that the Annual Report and accounts, taken as a whole, is fair, balanced and understandable and provides the information necessary for shareholders to assess the Group’s performance, business model and strategy.

 Audit Committee and Auditors

-The Audit Committee is chaired by Sean Savage.
+The Audit Committee is chaired by Seán Savage.
 The other member is Aidan Hughes.
 Its written terms of reference deal clearly with its authority and duties.
-The committee meets to review the group’s annual financial statements before their submission to the Board, to review the appropriateness and effectiveness of the Group’s internal controls, accounting policies and procedures and financial reporting, to assess the effectiveness of the external audit and the Group Internal Audit function and to report back to the Board how it has discharged its responsibilities.
+The Committee meets to review the Group’s annual financial statements before their submission to the Board, to review the appropriateness and effectiveness of the Group’s internal controls, accounting policies and procedures and financial reporting, to assess the effectiveness of the external audit and the Group Internal Audit function and to report back to the Board how it has discharged its responsibilities.

 The Group’s policy regarding external auditor independence and the provision of non-audit services by the external auditors is that, where appropriate, non-audit related work is put out to competitive tender.